 International Space Day (1st Friday in May)

 One weird holiday on the first Friday in May is International Space Day.
-Check out the other weird May holidays!
+Check out the other weird holidays in May!

 International Space Day, celebrated annually on the first Friday of May, is a global observance dedicated to the exploration and peaceful use of outer space.